tmorozov/Get-n-Clear/README.md

 # Get-n-Clear
 coursera "Getting &amp; Cleaning Data Course" project

-Input data collected from the accelerometers from the Samsung Galaxy S smartphone.
+Input data for script is collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones